scraperwiki/res35/readme.md

 All three of these first three CRM connect to MailChimp and Wufoo.
 We copied the CRM integrations (not other integrations) from the Mailchimp site.

+Then we manually cleaned it up so that the `from` and `to` fields are domain names only.